Rummy Rules

 • 4♦?
 5♦?
 J♣?
 7♦?- The J card in this sequence is the game's wild Joker, and it has been used to substitute 6, making it an impure sequence.

-As per rummy card game rules, three or four of a kind cards of different suits but of the same rank make up a set.
+How Do You Make Sets?: As per rummy card game rules, three or four of a kind cards of different suits but of the same rank make up a set.
 As per the rummy set rules, while forming a set, the player can employ wild cards and Jokers to substitute cards.
 Here are some instances of a collection:

 • 5♥?
 5♠?
 5♣?
-5♦?- This set is made up of 5s from several suits and does not include a Joker.
+5♦?- This set is made up of 5s in different suits but does not include a Joker.

 • 8♣?
 8♠?
 8♦?
-PJ- This combination is made up of 8s of various suits with a printed Joker in place of 8.
+PJ- This set is made up of 8s of different suits.
+Here, a Printed Joker is replacing 8.

 • 7♠?
 7♣?
-K♥?- This set is made up of 7s of various suits and a wild Joker in the form of K.
+K♥?- This set is made up of 7s of different suits.
+Here K♥ is Wild Card (Joker) and is replacing 7.

 Here Are a Couple of Examples Of Invalid Sets: